 Leapfrog courses are specifically designed for students age 4 (PreK) through grade 3 who demonstrate exceptional academic ability and a strong interest in learning.
 Students should apply for courses that are in their subject area of greatest strength and interest.
 The focus of the program is on advancing higher-order and creative-thinking skills in students' talent areas.
 Courses are fast-paced and the curriculum is designed for students who function at least one or two grade levels above their chronological grade placement.
 Families should select a course grade band based on age and their child's grade level as of January 1, 2017.

-Admission criteria vary by subject area, grade completed, and previous participation, as detailed below.
+Admission criteria for grades K/1 and above vary by subject area, grade completed, and previous participation, as detailed below.

 - For English & Language Arts courses: Students must have a verbal or reading score in the 90th percentile or above on an in-grade, nationally normed standardized achievement test taken within the last two years.